pasidunethmina/Smart-ECG-Holter-Monitor/README.md

 A compact, portable ECG Holter monitor designed to acquire ECG signals and transmit them wirelessly using WiFi for real-time monitoring and analysis.
 Built using ESP32-S3 microcontroller and integrated with cloud support for long-term data logging and remote access.

-The [ads_1293](https://github.com/pasidunethmina/Smart-ECG-Holter-Monitor/tree/main/ads_1293) folder includes the codes for both Arduino framework and ESP-idf framework.
+- The [ads_1293](https://github.com/pasidunethmina/Smart-ECG-Holter-Monitor/tree/main/ads_1293) folder includes the codes for both Arduino framework and ESP-idf framework.
+- [Firebase](https://github.com/pasidunethmina/Smart-ECG-Holter-Monitor/tree/main/firebase) folder only contains the files to upload data to firebase via wifi.

 ---